 The research activity of our department is well developed with many dynamic and productive research groups.
 We have full-time academics, a large number of researchers and PhD students and several visiting and post-doc positions.

 The Department currently has nine main research groups, though there is collaboration among staff members within and outside their group.
 These pages provide information on staff and their main research activities.

 Other activities can be described through the publications of the Department of Mathematics and the Laboratories.

 - Calculus of Variations and Geometric Measure Theory

 - Lie Algebras, Groups, Cryptography and Codes

 - Mathematical Logic and Theoretical Computer Science

-- Mathematical Physics and Dynamical Systems and Geometrical Methods in Physics
+- Mathematical Physics and Geometrical Methods in Physics

 - Nonlinear Partial Differential Equations